hyperledger/besu/docs/Reference/JSON-RPC-API-Methods.md

 ### eth_newPendingTransactionFilter

-Creates a filter to log when new pending transactions arrive.
+Creates a filter to retrieve new pending transactions hashes.
 To poll for new pending transactions, use [eth_getFilterChanges](#eth_getfilterchanges).

 **Parameters**